 Cabo da Roca

 Welcome to the edge of Europe.
 Cabo da Roca is the westernmost point on the continent, where dramatic cliffs plunge into the Atlantic.
-Most tours stop here briefly, giving you a chance to stand at the viewpoint, snap a photo by the marker stone, and take in the raw power of the ocean and wind.
+Most tours stop here briefly and you can snap a photo by the marker stone, and take in the raw power of the ocean and wind.

 Belém Tower